Answers to Frequently Asked Questions

 circumstances, such as the extent of your injuries, whether the injuries

-are temporary or permanent, the amount of lost wages, whether there is
+are temporary or permanent, the number of lost wages, whether there is

 a reduction of the ability to earn income, physical pain, scarring, the